waterbycounty

 What's happening with rivers in Somerset County right now?

-Somerset County's primary USGS streamgage on the Raritan River below Calco Dam is currently reading 169 cubic feet per second — 14% of the long-term mean of 1,210.06 cfs.
+Somerset County's primary USGS streamgage on the Raritan River below Calco Dam has a pipeline snapshot of 169 cubic feet per second — 14% of the long-term mean of 1,210.06 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Somerset County water compare to the New Jersey average?